Video captured shooting that killed Chicago toddler

 He said the woman, who is pregnant, was shot in the abdomen.
 Both she and the fetus were expected to survive.

-Lavontay was among at least three children shot in Chicago — two of them fatally — in recent days.
+Lavontay was one of three children fatally shot in Chicago in recent days.

 On Tuesday morning, an 11-year-old girl who was shot in the head over the weekend died.
 Hours after Takiya Holmes died, a 19-year-old who was being sought by police turned himself in.
 Antwan C. Jones was charged with first-degree murder.
 At a hearing Wednesday, a judge ordered Jones to be held without bond.